Not many people know about this story, and I’m sure the person I’ll be talking about here doesn’t even remember that day. Sure thing, he won’t care.

 – It’s 5 o’ clock when I decide it’s 5 o’ clock.

-– Well, you know what?
-It is 5 o’ clock, and this is not an opinion.
-I’m leaving.
+– Look, it is 5 o’ clock, and this is not an opinion.
 See you.

 To my colleagues’ greatest surprise, I didn’t get fired.

-I left the building with a proud smile on the face, like if nothing had happened.
+I left the building with a proud grin on the face, like if nothing had happened.

-Then, just around the corner, I broke down in tears.
+Then, just around the corner, I burst into tears.

 I cried my heart out for three million years.

-I was hopeless for two reasons: first, I had realised that if I had waited one more minute, I would have smashed his face in.
+I was hopeless for two reasons: first, had I waited for one more fraction of second, I would have smashed the clocking machine in his face.
 My hands were still trembling, and this scared the hell out of me.
-Second: all of a sudden, I had got it.
+Second: I’d finally got it.

 What the hell was I doing with my life?

-Why was I having tons of job interviews ?
+Why was I still having hundreds of job interviews?

 I didn’t want another office job, another boss, another clocking machine.